-I often lead and co-lead hands-on, tech-focused workshops, mainly for librarians in the NYC area.
+I often lead and co-lead hands-on, tech-focused workshops, mainly for librarians.
 For these workshops, I provide pre-written code and small corpora when needed.
 I carefully set up a shared computer lab or virtual environment so participants can get hands-on practice immediately.

 Interested in hosting me at your organization?
 Please get in touch.